Excel Formulas Training Kit – Beginner Level

 Excel Formulas Trainer – Beginner Features:

-- Unique product for testing and training purposes
+- Unique product for beginner Excel test and training purposes

 - 10 sections with 30 questions